 Significance of Lotus in Lakshmi Puja

-It is a known fact that when one is blessed with prosperity, he often loses his wisdom.
+May the Goddess bless you with abundance!
+Although it is a known fact that when one is blessed with prosperity, he often loses his wisdom.
 So, along with Goddess Lakshmi, always pray to Lord Ganesha and Goddess Saraswati to give you equal knowledge and wisdom to spend the wealth and not let pride take over you.
-Don’t forget to worship Lakshmi Maa on 27th October, Sunday this year, during Vrishabha Lagna Muhurat (evening) from 06:42 PM to 08:38 PM.

 Ganeshaspeaks wishes you a Happy Diwali!
-Enjoy the festival with great fervour with your family, enjoy the Diwali delicacies and have A Happy and Safe Diwali!!
+Enjoy the festival with a great enthusiasm with your family, and also enjoy the Diwali delicacies.
+Have A Happy and Safe Diwali!!

 To Get Your Personalized Solutions, Talk To An Astrologer Now!